MELDProject/meld_graph/README.md

 **<span style="color: red;">SIGN UP TO THE MELD GRAPH MAILING LIST</span>**:
 We request that all MELD Graph users sign up to the mailing list.
 If you are using MELD Graph, please send an email to `meld.study@gmail.com` with the subject 'Request to be added to the MELD Graph mailing list' and provide use with your name and institute.
 This will ensure that we can update you about bug fixs and new releases.

+**<span style="color: red;">EXISTING USERS: PLEASE UPDATE TO VERSION V2.2.2</span>**:
+We have released MELD Graph V2.2.2 which fixes a couple of issues found by users.
+For more information about the release please see [MELD Graph V2.2.2](https://github.com/MELDProject/meld_graph/releases/tag/v2.2.2).
+To update your code please follow the guidelines [Updating MELD Graph to V2.2.2](https://meld-graph.readthedocs.io/en/latest/FAQs.html#Updating-MELD-Graph-to-V2.2.2) from our FAQ.

 ![overview](https://raw.githubusercontent.com//MELDProject/meld_graph/main/docs/images/Fig1_pipeline.jpg)